philculling/Weather-Dashboard/README.md

 Issues:
 1. The function will be almost the same, but the call to the API will be based on the button just clicked not the user input.
 I need to get this right first before adapting the VERY LONG function.
 2. Once sorted, adapt the function.
-When I want to clear, it's clearing #today but not #forecast and I don't understand why as they look the same.
+3. When I want to clear, it's clearing #today but not #forecast and I don't understand why as they look the same.
-3. setItems is working fine, getItems is not, which is why it's commented out.
+4. setItems is working fine, getItems is not, which is why it's commented out.
-Why is my styling not completely working?
+5. Why is my styling not completely working?
 Although I used a workaround.

 FREQUENT TESTS, FREQUENT COMMITS!
-Commit done setItems but not getItems!
-Add screenshot.
-Commit again.

 UNRESOLVED ISSUES
 Clicking on the history buttons and it working ok.